 It’s often the first question we’re asked when we meet someone new: “What do you do?”
-And while we may do any number of things in our daily lives, from engaging in hobbies to caring for loved ones, those aren’t the answers the other person is looking for.
-Instead, we’re expected to answer the broad, inviting question of “what do you do” with a very simple answer: our job title.
+While we may do any number of things in our daily lives, from engaging in hobbies to caring for loved ones, those aren’t the answers the other person is looking for.
+Instead, we’re expected to answer the broad, inviting question of “what do you do” with our job title.

-It’s dangerously easy (especially in cities like DC) for our careers and our identities to become synonymous.
-While some people may have no problem with this, many of us balk at the idea of being defined by our job titles.
+It’s dangerously easy for our careers and our identities to become synonymous.
+While some people may have no problem with this, many of us balk at the idea of being defined by our titles.

 This can be especially problematic for those of us working for organizations whose values don’t match our own, or for people dealing with unemployment.
 So how can we keep our work status from defining us?

-Ask the average person whether they’ve worked for a company they didn’t like, and more likely than not, they’ll answer with a resounding “yes.”
-Whether we’re working in a field we loathe just to pay the bills or dealing with a bully of a boss to get necessary work experience, we all find ourselves in positions we’re less than fond of from time to time.
+Ask the average person whether they’ve worked for a company they didn’t like, and they’ll probably say yes.
+Whether we’re working in a field we loathe just to pay the bills or dealing with a bully of a boss to get necessary work experience, we’ve all found ourselves in positions we’re less than fond of.

 The last thing we want in these cases is for people to equate us with our less than amazing jobs.
 Even worse than that is when we start to identify ourselves with our unpleasant workplaces.
 We can survive when others have negative opinions about us, but when we dislike ourselves, we’re in big trouble.